 Cathy and Jennifer met in 2001 while obtaining their PhDs from Penn State University.
 They both studied under the advisement of Dr. Janice Light, and they have been working together on various research projects since they graduated.
 Details of their work are located on the various pages of this site.

-Click on the YouTube video below to learn more about federally funded projects Cathy and Jennifer are currently working on.
 For additional information, please visit the website of the American Speech-Language-Hearing Foundation.

 This website may be of interest for anyone interested in augmentative and alternative communication (AAC).
 AAC refers to the use of anything other than speech to communicate: gestures, sign language, picture symbols, and computerized voice output devices.